Electromagnetically induced transparency and absorption cross-over with a four-level Rydberg system: Conclusion

 \section{Conclusion}

-We investigated the interaction effects on three-photon Rydberg-EIT and Rydberg-EIA phenomena by using the self-sonsistent mean field approach.
-Many-body simulation results agree with experimental findings and show that it is easy to manipulate these systems with system parameters such as detunings and principle quantum number for different optical purposes.
-EIT-EIA crossover that was observed experimentally before \cite{taich19} is also studied for Rb systems.
-Our method provides a new tool to deeply understand these quantum coherence phenomenon and further investigation on susceptibilities for nonlinear effects might provide an insight for applications.
+We investigated the interaction effects on three-photon Rydberg-EIT and Rydberg-EIA phenomena by using the self-consistent MF approach.
+Many-body simulation results agree with experimental findings quantitatively and, show that it is easy to manipulate these systems with system parameters such as field detunings and principal quantum number for different optical modification purposes.
+EIT-EIA cross-over that was observed experimentally before \cite{taich19} is also studied for Rb systems.
+Four-level excitation scheme would provide a potential platform for applications such as THz sensing and imaging and, Rydberg spectroscopy because of the control on the optical response of atomic media.
+Three-photon excitation scheme might be experimentally more feasible when compared to systems using two-photon excitation, due to the availability of infrared diode lasers.
+It is also possible to achieve higher Rabi frequencies using low laser power.
+Although subject of Rydberg-EIT is studied for more than a decade, comprehensive work on four-level Rydberg-EIT systems are rare.
+Thus, our method provides a practical tool to deeply understand these quantum coherence phenomena and further investigation on susceptibilities for nonlinear effects might provide an insight for applications.

+\ack S. Sevin\c{c}li and Y. Oyun acknowledge support from the Scientific and Technological Research Council of Turkey (TUBITAK) under Grant No. 117F372.